Flabellum: Historical examples

-Among the ornaments found belonging to the church of Saint-Riquier, in Ponthieu (813), there is a silver flabellum (Migne, P. L., CLXXIV, 1257), and for the chapel of Cisoin, near Lisle, another flabellum of silver is noted in the will of Everard (died 937), the founder of that abbey.
+The church of Saint-Riquier, in Ponthieu (813) has a silver flabellum (Migne, P.L., CLXXIV, 1257), as does the chapel of Cisoin, near Lisle which was noted in the will of Everard (died 937), the founder of that abbey.
 When, in 1777, Martène wrote his "Voyage Littéraire", the Abbey of Tournus, on the Saône river in France, possessed an old flabellum, which had an ivory handle two feet long, and was beautifully carved; the two sides of the ivory circular disc were engraved with fourteen figures of saints.
 Pieces of this fan, dating from the eighth century, are in the Musée Cluny at Paris, and in the Collection Carrand.

-Very ornate and impractical flabella were made in gold and jewels in the Romanesque period; the example in the Metropolitan Museum is especially intricate.
+Ornate and impractical flabella were made in gold and jewels in the Romanesque period viz. the example in the Metropolitan Museum.

-Examples of the Eastern Christian style is also found in the Slavic ripidion of the thirteenth century, preserved at Moscow, and in the one shown in the Megaspileon monastery in Greece.
+Examples of the Eastern Christian style is also found in the Slavic ripidion of the thirteenth century, preserved in Moscow, and one in the Megaspileon monastery in Greece.
 On this latter disc are carved the Theotokos and Child and it is encircled by eight medallions containing the images of cherubim and of the Four Evangelists.

 The inventory, taken in 1222, of the treasury of Salisbury, enumerates a silver fan and two of parchment.

-The richest and most beautiful specimen is the flabellum of the thirteenth century in the Abbey of Kremsmünster in Upper Austria.
-It has the shape of a Greek cross and is ornamented with fretwork and the representation of the Resurrection of Christ.
+The flabellum of the thirteenth century in the Abbey of Kremsmünster in Upper Austria has the shape of a Greek cross and is ornamented with fretwork and the representation of the Resurrection of Christ.

 St. Paul's Cathedral, London, had a fan made of peacock feathers, and York Minster's inventory mentions a silver handle of a fan, which was gilded and had upon it the enamelled picture of the bishop.
 Haymo (Hamo Hethe), Bishop of Rochester (died 1352), gave to his church a fan of silver with an ivory handle.